botpress/botpress/docs/getting_started/trivia_skills.md

 ### Installing the `choice` skill <a class="toc" id="installing-the-choice-skill" href="#installing-the-choice-skill"></a>

 Installing a skill is as simple as installing a regular npm package.
-Once installed, retsrat your bot and the skill will be automatically detected and loaded by your bot.
+Once installed, restart your bot and the skill will be automatically detected and loaded by your bot.

 ```bash
 # using npm